getify/You-Dont-Know-JS/async & performance/ch3.md

 If the `msg.toLowerCase()` legitimately throws an error (it does!), why doesn't our error handler get notified?
 As we explained earlier, it's because *that* error handler is for the `p` promise, which has already been fulfilled with value `42`.
 Since the `p` promise is immutable, the only promise which can be notified of the error is the one returned from `p.then(..)`, which in this case we don't capture.

 That should paint an obvious picture of why error handling with promises is error-prone (pun intended).
 It's far too easy to have errors swallowed, as this is very rarely what you'd intend.

+**Note:** If an error occurs during promise construction -- an exception is thrown inside the promise constructor -- the result will be an immediately thrown error at the point of promise construction, not a rejected promise.

 ### Pit of Despair